Optical tweezers: Single mode optical fibers

 A true 3D optical trapping based on a single fiber, with a trapping point which is not in nearly contact with the fiber tip, has been realized based on a not-standard annular-core fiber arrangement and a total-internal-reflection geometry.

 On the other hand, if the ends of the fiber are not moulded, the laser exiting the fiber will be diverging and thus a stable optical trap can only be realised by balancing the gradient and the scattering force from two opposing ends of the fiber.
 The gradient force will trap the particles in the transverse direction, while the axial optical force comes from the scattering force of the two counter propagating beams emerging from the two fibers.
 The equilibrium z-position of such a trapped bead is where the two scattering forces equal each other.
 This work was pioneered by A. Constable et al., Opt.
 Lett.
 18,1867 (1993), and followed by J.Guck et al., Phys.
 Rev. Lett.
 84, 5451 (2000), who made use of this technique to stretch microparticles.
 By manipulating the input power into the two ends of the fiber, there will be an increase of an "optical stretching" that can be used to measure viscoelastic properties of cells, with sensitivity sufficient to distinguish between different individual cytoskeletal phenotypes. i.e. human erythrocytes and mouse fibroblasts.

 Multimode fiber-based traps

 The Optical Cell Rotator is a fiber based laser trap that can hold and precisely orient living cells for tomographic microscopy.

 "Optical cell rotator" (OCR) technology decouples trapping from imaging optics.
 This, its modular design, and the high compatibility of divergent laser traps with biological material indicates the great potential of this new generation of laser traps in medical research and life science.
-Based on adaptive optics, OCR allow the dynamic reconfiguring the optical trap during operation and adapt it to the sample.
+Based on adaptive optics, OCR allows dynamic reconfiguring of the optical trap during operation and adapting it to the sample.